ryanczm/Analytic-Musings/notes/fa/fa.md

     * Idea being certain teams have more home advantage than others.
 How to quantify?
 Can we fuse it into core momentum features.
 * Injury feature
     * An injury score where player injuries imply the squad is weakened for the next match.
 This would be tricky because of player importance and substitutability.
+    * We would have to quantify player importance.
+Ratings maybe?
 * Manager H2H feature
     * Some kind of H2H manager score, hypothesis being certain managers just tactically have each others number.
 * Referee feature